 After the tentative A Period of Transition, Wavelength is a step forward for Van Morrison; its more polished sound would be utilised for 1979’s career highlight Into The Music.

 Into The Music

-The jaunty opener ‘Bright Side Of The Road’ is the best known song here, but most of these first side tracks feel like hit singles.
+The jaunty opener ‘Bright Side Of The Road’ is the best-known song here, but most of these first side tracks feel like hit singles.
 Van Morrison discusses his relationship with his muse on the infectiously arranged ‘You Make Me Feel So Free’, with its irresistible piano riff, while Ry Cooder plays slide guitar on the unambiguous God rock of ‘Full Force Gale’ (“Like a full force gale/I was lifted up again/I was lifted up again by the Lord”).
-Folkie Robin Williamson plays penny whistle on the explicitly folk derived ‘Troubadours’ and ‘Rolling Hills’.
+Folkie Robin Williamson plays pennywhistle on the folk-infused ‘Troubadours’ and ‘Rolling Hills’.